fullstaq-ruby/infra/docs/infrastructure-bootstrapping.md

 # Infrastructure bootstrapping

-We try to codify infrastructure as much as possible using Terraform and Kubernetes YAML.
+We try to codify infrastructure as much as possible using Terraform and Ansible.
 However:

 - Not everything _can_ be automated.
 For example, we need to setup Azure Blob Storage for storing Terraform state, before we can use Terraform.
 - Not everything _should_ be automated.
 For example, the `fullstaq-ruby-hisec` project contains such sensitive data, that giving access to CI/CD systems would pose a security risk.